-- Successfully manage sustainability risks and opportunities within their operations and products/services. - Demonstrate a high degree of willingness to reduce their greenhouse-gas emissions (transitioning issuers) or aim to be more energy efficient.
+- Integrate sustainability into their ongoing business model and strategy. - Demonstrate a high degree of willingness to reduce their greenhouse gas (GHG) emissions (transitioning issuers) or aim to be more energy efficient.

 Active ownership, the Sub-Fund seeks to influence companies towards a more sustainable direction.
-This is, for example, done through direct engagement dialogues with companies, collaboration with other companies and by voting at the shareholder meetings.
-Exclusions, the Sub-Fund excludes companies that:
+This could include adopting new business models, lowering the emissions of the company or improving social requirements in the value chain.
+This could be done through direct dialogues with companies, collaboration with other asset managers or partners, or via collaborative initiatives.
+This could also be done by voting at the shareholder meetings, in support of, or against, specific shareholder- or management proposals.

+Exclusion, the Fund will comply with the Management Company's exclusion policy and therefore excludes companies that: